 The thesis: why AI + S&P 500 isn’t a contradiction

 The reason index funds beat active managers is structural: rules don’t panic, fees compound, turnover is low.
 AI doesn’t change any of that.
 What it changes is who can build a rules-based index in the first place.
-Until 2024, “direct indexing” was a 25–50 bp service for accounts above $250k.
-AI agents collapse the construction cost to a sentence, which means you can hold a rules-based index of literally any thesis you can describe — and let the rules, not your impulses, do the trading.
+Until 2024, “direct indexing” was a 25 to 50 bp service for accounts above $250k.
+AI agents collapse the construction cost to a sentence, which means you can hold a rules-based index of literally any thesis you can describe, and let the rules, not your impulses, do the trading.

 What an AI index fund actually is